GE U26C: South Africa

 The most numerous U26Cs were the 255 units built for the South African Railways (SAR), later renamed Spoornet and then Transnet Freight Rail (TFR), for which they were designated as part of class 34.
 The various production runs of the SAR locomotives were grouped into subclasses 34-000 (125 units, 1971–73), 34-400 (100 units, 1973) and 34-900 (30 units, 1979–80).
 As such, their subclassifications were mixed in with EMD GT26MC model locomotives, which are of similar weight and performance, and were subclassified as 34-200, 34-600, 34-800 and 37-000.
 The SAR U26C locomotives have been used to haul both goods and passenger trains, including the Blue Train.

 Another 44 units of the U26C model were delivered in 1971–73 to the ISCOR works (now Mittal Steel South Africa) as industrial locomotives.
 Thirty nine of these locomotives were later taken over by Spoornet, and incorporated into SAR class 34 as road numbers 34-501 to 34-539 (class 34-500 or "34-400 ex ISCOR").
 Two additional U26Cs went to the Douglas Colliery in 1977.
 Except for the latter two locomotives, and the first three SAR units, all of the South African U26Cs were built under license at Dorbyl Transport Products.

 One unusual operation regularly performed by South African U26Cs is the haulage of Orex trains on the Sishen-Saldanha Bay iron ore line.
 On this line, which has been electrified at 50kV since 1978, U26C locomotives, and especially the former ISCOR machines, daily work in multiple unit operation with electric locomotives of the much more powerful and heavier class 9E or class 15E, but should be replaced in late 2011 by new Class 43-000 diesel–electric locomotives.
 In some cases, trains on this line have also been hauled exclusively by diesel locomotives, as was the case before electrification.

+In December 2025, South African rail operator Traxtion announced it had purchased from KiwiRail all operable condition New Zealand DX class locomotives (which are GE U26C models with various upgrades).
+The 46 locomotives will be shipped in four tranches between April 2026 and August 2027.